-All eligible employers can apply for a subsidy of £600 or £900 (No VAT).
-Depending on which option you choose, you will be able to get one of these subsidy amounts as full funding, half funding or quarter funding towards your internship.
+All eligible employers can apply for a subsidy of £600, £1200 or £1500 (No VAT).
+Depending on which option you choose, you will be able to get one of these subsidy amounts as full funding or half funding towards your internship.
 Subsidies will be provided on a first come, first served basis until available funds have been used up.

-This type of internship can run for 2 weeks full-time, based on a 35 hour week.
-The employer will received a subsidy of £600 (no VAT), so long as the employer is paying the intern at least £8.57 an hour.
+You will receive full subsidy of £600 (no VAT), so long as you are paying the intern at least £8.57 an hour.

 Access to a skilled candidate ready to take on a varied role, and provided our intern, with what was hopefully, a valuable experience in a professional environment to apply his knowledge in a real world business context.
 Participating in the Santander/University of Stirling scheme meant we could take on a skilled full-time employee with a shared cost. .